-Through this project, the college relocated the Hampshire Chamber of Commerce on site and supported the submission of a Local Skills Improvement Plan.
+Through the first SDF project, the college co-located the Hampshire Chamber of Commerce on site and has continued to support the submission of a Local Skills Improvement Plan.
+This ultimately leads to future investment for the college and the region through the Local Skills Improvement Fund.

-The College is the lead FE partner in the Solent Institute of Technology which will invest in an extension at CEMAST to provide space and equipment for delivery on higher level qualifications starting in September 2023.
+The College continues to be the lead FE partner in the South Coast Institute of Technology which will invest in an extension at CEMAST to provide space and equipment for delivery on higher level qualifications starting in September 2023.